PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/progress.md

       - ✅ Initially used Padding, then refactored to Container for better structure
       - ✅ Added transparent color property for consistent styling
       - ✅ Created and maintained comprehensive unit tests
+      - ✅ Refactored to use named constant for image sizing
+      - ✅ Updated and fixed unit tests after refactoring
       - ✅ Added Widgetbook component for development and testing
     - ✅ Created HeaderTitle widget for title display
       - ✅ Implemented with configurable text style and color